 Most patients recover fully, but in some cases joint pain may persist for several months, or even years.
 Occasional cases of eye, neurological and heart complications have been reported, as well as gastrointestinal complaints.
 Serious complications are not common, but in older people, the disease can contribute to the cause of death.
 Often symptoms in infected individuals are mild and the infection may go unrecognized, or be misdiagnosed in areas where dengue occurs.

-Chikungunya has been identified in over 60 countries in Asia, Africa, Europe and Americas.
+Chikungunya has been identified in over 60 countries in Asia, Africa, Europe and the Americas.

 The virus is transmitted from human to human by the bites of infected female mosquitoes.
 Most commonly, the mosquitoes involved are Aedes aegypti and Aedes albopictus, two species which can also transmit other mosquito-borne viruses, including dengue.
 These mosquitoes can be found biting throughout daylight hours, though there may be peaks of activity in the early morning and late afternoon.
 Both species are found biting outdoors, but Ae. aegypti will also readily feed indoors.

 After the bite of an infected mosquito, onset of illness occurs usually between 4 and 8 days but can range from 2 to 12 days.

 Several methods can be used for diagnosis.
 Serological tests, such as enzyme-linked immunosorbent assays (ELISA), may confirm the presence of IgM and IgG anti-chikungunya antibodies.
 IgM antibody levels are highest 3 to 5 weeks after the onset of illness and persist for about 2 months.
 Samples collected during the first week after the onset of symptoms should be tested by both serological and virological methods (RT-PCR).

 The virus may be isolated from the blood during the first few days of infection.
 Various reverse transcriptase–polymerase chain reaction (RT–PCR) methods are available but are of variable sensitivity.
 Some are suited to clinical diagnosis.
 RT–PCR products from clinical samples may also be used for genotyping of the virus, allowing comparisons with virus samples from various geographical sources.